Donovan Solano

 Donovan Solano Preciado, nicknamed "Donnie Barrels", (born December 17, 1987) is a Colombian professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Yankees, San Francisco Giants, Cincinnati Reds, Minnesota Twins, San Diego Padres, Seattle Mariners and Texas Rangers.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Yankees, San Francisco Giants, Cincinnati Reds, Minnesota Twins, San Diego Padres, Seattle Mariners, and Texas Rangers.

 Solano won the Silver Slugger Award in 2020.
+He has played for Colombia in several World Baseball Classic tournaments.

 Early life

 Solano was born and raised in Barranquilla, Colombia.
 He grew up playing baseball with his older brother, Jhonatan Solano.